Trip Tips: Ancient Side beckons on Turkey's Mediterranean

 For a few Turkish lira you can pick up the Turkish version of a pizza, called lahmacun - an oval, thin dough topped with minced meat, herbs and tomatoes.

 Opposite the Roman Baths in the Old Town, the family-run Ocakbasi restaurant offers good value Turkish food in a beautiful garden surrounded by ruins.
-Savor the generous portions of complimentary mezze. (bit.ly/1w2mTCr)
+Savour the generous portions of complimentary mezze. (bit.ly/1w2mTCr)

-For food with a more elegant twist and for excellent views of the sea, try Aphrodite at the harbor, or Karma directly behind it. (www.aphroditeside.com) (www.karmaside.com)
+For food with a more elegant twist and for excellent views of the sea, try Aphrodite at the harbour, or Karma directly behind it. (www.aphroditeside.com) (www.karmaside.com)

 The Apollonik bar, named after the Temple of Apollo close by, has been running for 55 years.
 The tiny building resembles something from Hansel and Gretel: grab a table outside under the sweet-smelling grape vines to watch the sunset and sample killer cocktails. (www.apollonik.com)